Onyx-Protocol/Onyx/docs/core/learn-more/configure-block-signers.md

 #### Create the generator's block signing key

 The block generator will also sign blocks.
-The following command generates a new public/private keypair in the block generator's MockHSM:
+Use the [create-block-keypair](../reference/corectl.md#create-block-keypair) to generate a new public/private keypair in the block generator's MockHSM:

 ```
 corectl create-block-keypair